gumhq/ui-components/Readme.md

 ![Example](https://jc6qaozbaz24hohddrzkrpggseylt5v7bxixeyxfjsbjhv43lkua.arweave.net/SL0AOyEGdcO44xxyqLzGkTC59r8N0XJi5UyCk9ebWqg)

 This is a collection of UI components for Gum.
-This package requires you to already have installed next-ui in your app. [https://nextui.org/docs/guide/getting-started](Install Next-UI)
+This package requires you to already have installed next-ui in your app.
+[Install Next-UI](https://nextui.org/docs/guide/getting-started)

 ### Profile